ArduPilot/ardupilot_wiki/copter/source/docs/acro-mode.rst

 -  The throttle is completely manual with no compensation for tilt angle of the vehicle.
-If the pilot puts the throttle completely down the motors will go to their minimum rate.
+If the pilot puts the throttle completely down the motors will go to their minimum rate and stabilization will cease.However, this behavior can be changed by enabling :ref:`airmode`
 -  AC3.1 and higher include an Acro Trainer functionality that can be turned on/off to make learning to fly Acro easier.
 -  Stick inputs are interpreted in the "body frame" (as opposed to Sport